cheese1/medusawiki/FAQ's-and-Fixes.md

 git reset --hard origin/master
 ```

-* Start the Sickrage service
+* Start the Medusa service
 * Do another restart of Medusa so all changes can take effect

-If you installed Sickrage with an installer than check the [installation packages](https://github.com/pyMedusa/SickRage/wiki/Sickrage-installation-packages) wiki for a new version.
+If you installed Medusa with an installer than check the [installation packages](https://github.com/pyMedusa/SickRage/wiki/Medusa-installation-packages) wiki for a new version.
 Then simply reinstall with that new  installer, and restore the backup.
 The above procedure isn't necessary than.
 But it also works.
-Synology users can find a How-to [here](https://github.com/pyMedusa/SickRage/wiki/Switching-your-Synology's-Sickrage-to-the-new-repository).
+Synology users can find a How-to [here](https://github.com/pyMedusa/SickRage/wiki/Switching-your-Synology's-Medusa-to-the-new-repository).
 And for Windows users making a backup, and reinstalling with the latest [Windows installer](https://github.com/VinceVal/SickRageInstaller/releases/latest) is advised.
-More info on packages/installers you can find [here](https://github.com/pyMedusa/SickRage/wiki/Sickrage-installation-packages)
+More info on packages/installers you can find [here](https://github.com/pyMedusa/SickRage/wiki/Medusa-installation-packages)

 Note : As of February 2016 the old repo has bumped the database version (sickbeard.db) from v42 to v44 without any changes.
 Just to frustrate/discourage users from switching.
 It still works fine, but you will get a warning during startup that its outdated.
 If you are annoyed with the warning message and are familiar with SQL than you can run the below commands.:
 `sqlite3 sickbeard.db 'UPDATE db_version SET db_version=42, db_minor_version=1' `